StabbyCutyou/slammer/README.md

 Improve the summary at the end to include overall statistics

-Sparklines shown in the terminal to demonstrate latency and throughput with real time visualizations
+"Interactive" mode, with sparklines shown in the terminal to demonstrate latency and throughput with real time visualizations

 # License